solliancenet/Azure-Machine-Learning-Dev-Guide/data-acquisition-understanding/accessing-data.md

                               overwrite=False)
 ```

-Now, list the datastores registered in your workspace, and you will see the newly added ADLS Gen2 datastore.
+Now, list the datastores registered in your workspace, and you can see the newly added ADLS Gen2 datastore.

 ```python
 ws.datastores